JaeYeonLee0621/SystemDesign-Interview/Chapter4_DistributedMessageQueue.md

 ex) Consumer 1, 2 both read from partition 1
 -> Not be able to guarantee the message consumption order

-+) But what if message having same message key is divided in the multiple partitions, they will go to the same consumer :question:

 ### Solution

-- We can fix this by adding a constraint : A single partition can only be consumed by one consumer in the same group
+- We can fix this by adding a constraint : `A single partition` can only be consumed `by one consumer` in the same group

 ## High-Level Architecture